This blog was revised on 3/18/19 to address new guidance from the IRS.

 - This percentage of parking expenses is non-deductible under Section 274 and subject to UBIT;

-- If over 50% of the remaining spots are for the general public and not reserved for employees, then the percent of expenses attributable to these spots is not subject to UBIT;
+- If over 50% of the remaining spots are for the general public and not reserved for employees, then the remaining total parking expenses are not subject to UBIT;

 - Calculate the allowance for reserved nonemployee spots: